Wondering how to help your child with sounding out the letters? This blog post is a parent-friendly guide to understanding letter sounds.

 Researchers found the best time for a child to know letter names and know letter sounds for reading success!

 In prekindergarten or by the fifth birthday, a child should be sounding out a few letters.
-It is not necessary that they know all the letter sounds.
+They don’t need to know all the letter sounds – just some!

 But if a child knows the sounds of a few letters, that is fantastic.
 It lowers the chance that they will struggle with reading in first grade.